Sorry, this program is not available for local students.

 - materials logistics coordinator

 The Bachelor of Business (Logistics and Supply Chain Management) is certified by The Chartered Institute of Logistics and Transport Australia as meeting the educational requirements of Chartered Membership (CMILT).
 An important industry association supporting the program is the Supply Chain and Logistics Association of Australia (SCLAA).

 Students enrolled in the program are entitled to CILTA membership at either the Student (full-time only), Affiliate, Associate or Member grade, depending on your experience and qualifications.
-Amongst other benefits, membership gives you access to the comprehensive career support from the Institute including access to the resources of the CILT International On-Line Knowledge Centre, the largest online resource of its kind specifically focused on transport and logistics.

 Completing a global mobility program can help you to stand out in the job market.